HazemBZ/assignment/README.md

 ## Requirements:
-+ PostgresSQL up and running (or you can manually change parameters for another SGBD)
++ PostgresSQL up and running on port 5432 (or you can manually change parameters for another SGBD)
 + Python3.9+ (tested only on python 3.9)

 ## Installation: